 Any restrictions on a student's participation because of illness or injury in physical education or other classes which requires physical activity should be communicated to the instructor, preferably in writing.
-If a student is unable to participate in an activity class, he or she will be restricted from active participation in athletic, dance squad or cheerleader practices.
-Coaches will be informed by the classroom teacher of any temporary restriction on activity.
+If a student has been restricted from activities, written notice will be required before they may begin to participate in activities.